inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 - Cloud storage - Data Lake - bucket in GCP environmetn where you can store data as a flat file
 - Big Query Warehouse - Data Warehouse - can have fact/ dimension tables

-6. Add permissions to the new service role that was created.
-   - Cloud Storage > Storage Admin  ---- create buckets and files
-   - Cloud Storage > storage object admin ------ for objects in bucket
-   - Big Query > Big Query Admin
 *** in prod you would normally create custom roles for each service.
 7. Enable the APIs.
 - I AM